 File Transfer Protocol, aka File Transfer Protocol, is a protocol created in 1971.
 The File Transfer Protocol (FTP) is the standard network protocol used for the transfer of computer files between a client and server on a computer network.
 FTP is built on a client-server model architecture and uses separate control and data connections between the client and the server.
 FTP users may authenticate themselves with a clear-text sign-in protocol, normally in the form of a username and password, but can connect anonymously if the server is configured to allow it.
 Read more on Wikipedia...

 - File Transfer Protocol ranks in the top 25% of languages

 - File Transfer Protocol first appeared in 1971

 - See also: http, smtp, tls, tcp, udp, unix, linux, ascii

-- I have 17 facts about File Transfer Protocol. what would you like to know? email me and let me know how I can help.
+- Have a question about File Transfer Protocol not answered here?
+Email me and let me know how I can help.